leejs0620/T-cell_and_glial_pathology_in_PD/README.md

 ## Data Directory - output

 - Each sample's folder contains distributed computation outputs, which will eventually be concatenated and saved in the designated output path.
-- The module will automatically create a folder named according to [--order] in the command.
+- In the output path, the module will automatically generate a folder named according to [--order].
 ```bash